JillCowan/Matplotlib-Homework-5/README.md

 For this project, we were asked to assume the role of a data analyst from hypothetical pharmaceutical company, Pymaceuticals Inc.  Pymaceuticals specializes in drug-based, anti-cancer pharmaceuticals.
 In their most recent efforts, they've begun screening for potential treatments to squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.

 We've been given access to the complete data from their most recent animal study.
 In this study, 250 mice were treated through a variety of drug regimes over the course of 45 days.
-Their physiological responses were then monitored over the course of that time.
+Their physiological responses were monitored over the course of that time.
 Our objective was to analyze the data to show how four treatments (Capomulin, Infubinol, Ketapril, and Placebo) compare.

 The data files were read and manipulated using Pandas and subsequently plotted with Matplotlib.
 Different plots were constructed: a scatter plot that shows how the tumor volume changes over time for each treatment,